ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 <img src="https://docs.github.com/assets/cb-127417/mw-1440/images/help/writing/task-list-rendered.webp" width="40%" height="40%">

-For cross-repository linking you'll need to specify the full url.
-You can also draft tasks until you're ready to convert them into issues, or leave them as-is for smaller tasks.
+For cross-repository linking, you'll need to specify the full URL.
+You can also draft tasks until you're ready to convert them into issues or leave them as-is for smaller tasks.

-I recommend assigning an `Epic` label to parent issues to make them easier to identify.
-You can display the `Epic` label in GitHub Projects, and filter and search by the `Epic` label.
-Although GitHub Projects does not [yet](https://docs.github.com/en/issues/planning-and-tracking-with-projects/understanding-fields/about-tracks-and-tracked-by-fields) display relationships, it's easy to view by opening the issue screen:
+I recommend assigning an 'Epic' label to parent issues to make them easier to identify.
+You can display the 'Epic' label in GitHub Projects, and filter and search by the 'Epic' label.
+Although GitHub Projects does not [yet](https://docs.github.com/en/issues/planning-and-tracking-with-projects/understanding-fields/about-tracks-and-tracked-by-fields) display relationships, it's easy to view by opening the issue screen.

 <img src="images/epics-github-projects.png" width="40%" height="40%">

-You can navigate back to the epic in the "Tracked by" section next to the child issue's status:
+You can navigate back to the epic in the 'Tracked by' section next to the child issue's status.

 <img src="https://docs.github.com/assets/cb-111881/mw-1440/images/help/writing/task-list-tracked.webp" width="40%" height="40%">